anandngn/tmppub/MTerm/writeup.md

 ![s1_ex2_lidar_pc_10](./media/S1/s1_ex2_lidar_pc_10.png)

-From the above images it can be clearly observed that the significant and visible parts that appear in the LIDAR point cloud are the lamps in the vehicles whether it be - headlights, tail lamps, bumper, front light.
+We notice from these list of 10 point-cloud images as well as in various parts of the above animation - that the significant and visible parts that appear in the LIDAR point cloud are the lamps in the vehicles whether it be - headlights, tail lamps, bumper, front light.
 The angles from the side view shows the car windows and mirrors when closely observed in certain point-clouds (pleaase also refer to animation for panning and zooming for such angles ).